-Students are admitted to four general degree programs at CTS: one professional degree (MDiv) and three academic degrees (MA, STM, or PhD).
+Students are admitted to one of five general degree programs at CTS: two professional degrees (MDiv or DMin) and three academic degrees (MA, STM, or PhD).
 Admission to study in one of these degree programs is not equivalent to admission to candidacy for the degree (see "Candidacy" below or MDiv and PhD degree program handbooks).
+They may also be admitted to the Certificate program, as a Student at Large, or as a Distance Scholar.

 Coursework taken at CTS but applied to a degree received at another educational institution may be applied to a CTS degree subsequently if a petition for transfer credit is approved.
-When a student who has previously earned a Master's degree in theological or religious studies is accepted in the MDiv Program, up to one year of coursework (or, 8 courses) applied to the previous degree may be transferred into the MDiv program.
+When a student who has previously earned a Master's degree in theological or religious studies is accepted in the MDiv Program, up to one year of coursework (or, 8 courses/24 credits) applied to the previous degree may be transferred into the MDiv program.